min2ha/ukwa-site/content/target/68885/index.en.md

   "subject": "Brexit"
 }

-# TheCityUK: The UK's future immigration system and access to talent

 The report urges government to reform the UK immigration system to ensure Britain remains a globally competitive financial centre beyond Brexit.
 While the recommendations focus on the immigration needs of the financial and related professional services industry, it can also be applied across all sectors.